Fairblock/docs/docs/confidential_transfers/stabletrust.md

 Stabletrust can be used without the typical UX burdens of privacy systems: no volatile privacy coins, no bridging to isolated privacy chains, no long encryption/proof delays, and no need to switch wallets.
 It’s an all-in-one interface to start sending confidential transfers immediately without prior setup or cryptography knowledge.

+**First-time onboarding is one-time**: connect your wallet to create your Stabletrust confidential account, then approve and deposit your first stablecoin to make it confidential.
+After that, you can send and receive confidential transfers repeatedly without redoing setup.
+Deposits are only needed when you want to add funds.
+Redemptions are optional when you want to redeeem it back to the underlying token.

 ## What you can do

 - Send and receive stablecoins without leaking amounts and balances